osmcode/pyosmium/README.md

     pip install osmium

-We provide binary wheels for Linux and Windows 64 for all actively maintained Python versions.
+We provide binary wheels for Linux, MacOS and Windows 64bit architectures for all actively maintained Python versions.

 For other versions, a source wheel is provided.
 Make sure to install all external dependencies first.
 On Debian/Ubuntu-like systems, the following